 ½ cup frozen corn kernels

-1 medium green zucchini or yellow squash, sliced halves
+1 medium green zucchini or yellow squash, halved and then sliced in halfmoons

 ½ teaspoon chipotle or cayenne pepper